Battle of Peiwar Kotal: The battle

 After the outbreak of the Second Afghan War in November 1878, British-led forces invaded Afghanistan in three separate columns, the smallest of which was commanded by Major General Roberts.
 This column entered Afghanistan via the Kurram Valley on 21 November 1878, heading towards Kabul.
 The pass was however heavily defended at the Peiwar Kotal.
 This included Afghan regular forces, reinforced by local tribesman, who had established themselves in a strongly fortified position on a mountain overlooking the pass, which Robert described as an 'apparently impregnable position'.

 Roberts halted and camped just outside Afghan artillery range for several days, sending out reconnaissance parties before deciding on his response.
 Finally, on 1 December, he ordered preparations for a frontal attack, including marking out artillery emplacements directly facing the main Afghan position.
 This was however a feint, and that night Roberts led the main body of his force around the flank of the Afghan defences.
 His attack on the morning of 2 December took the Afghans by surprise.
-After Roberts' forces, led by the Highlanders and Gurkhas, took a number of strongly held positions, the Afghans realised that their line of retreat was threatened and retreated from the battlefield.
+After Roberts' forces, led by the Highlanders and Gurkhas, took a number of strongly held positions, the Afghans realised the threat to their line of retreat and retreated from the battlefield.